Group One Betting Guide

 The Oaks is for fillies only and coincides with the “Fashions on the Field” which is a fashion competition held by the Victorian Racing Club.

 One of the most popular days on the Australian racing calendar, the VRC Oaks day boasted a crowd of over 110,000 people in 2004 which is a record for the day.

 The race changed from 2400 metres to 2500 metres in 1973 and gained Group 1 race status in 1979, where it was won by Brava Jeannie.

 Because it is held so late in the Spring it is often more a case of what horses are still able to continue preparations this late into the carnival.

 While it provides a great idea of a horses courage and stamina as a three year old, there have been plenty of great horses to have run unsuccessfully in a VRC Oaks and go on to experience great things in their race track careers.

 Betting on the VRC Oaks

-The VRC Oaks has been a favourites race in recent history with Set Square, Mosheen, Brazilian Pulse and Willowy all being well favoured in the market.
+The VRC Oaks has been a favourites race in recent history with Set Square, Mosheen, Brazilian Pulse, Willowy & She’s Extreme all being well favoured in the market.

 Punters are usually good at determining which horses will see out the distance so look for this when doing the form for the upcoming VRC Oaks at Flemington.